kattkieru/medium_def_layers/README.md

-# medium_def_layers
+Supporting files and figures for my Medium article, _Deformation Layering in Maya’s Parallel GPU World_.

-Supporting files and figures for my Medium article, Deformation Layering in Maya’s Parallel GPU World
+Mesh is from HippyDrome.com.